-The second question should focus on the reading from the week to one of the key terms from any lecture thus far.
+The second question should focus on connecting the reading from the week to one of the key terms from any lecture thus far.
 This question should only be answerable to someone who has read the expressive culture, such as seeking examples from the text to illustrate a key term.

 You do not need to answer the questions.
 The goal of these questions is to show your engagement with the expressive culture and key terms of the week, which will be outlined, defined and discussed during the lecture.
 Some weeks your questions will be graded for completion (0 or 10 points per question) and others weeks they will be graded more rigorously.
 These weeks' questions will each be graded on a scale of 1-10, with 10 being 'exceptional', 8 being 'adequate', and 6 being 'needs improvement.'
 Comments and grades will be posted on Sakai.

 Students are strongly encouraged, but not required, to work in groups of up to four students.
 Time in discussion sections will be devoted to forming groups, but you are also allowed to work with students from other sections.
 A discussion board will also be made available through the course's sakai page for posting your project ideas and seeking group members.
 If you work with a group you must upload this form evaluating your fellow group members as part of your final project.

 Students should choose the format of their response based on their previous experience and what they are trying to communicate.
-Whether working alone or in a group, written expressive culture, including ethnography, fiction, poetry, and spoken word, should be between 5-7 double spaced pages long; poem/spoken word should be between 3-4 double spaced pages long; video projects should be 2-5 minutes long; audio composition should be between 4-5 minutes long; drawing/design projects should contain 1-5 images depending on size and detail; and photography projects should contain at least 10 sequenced images/combined images.
+Whether working alone or in a group, written expressive culture, including ethnography, fiction, poetry, and spoken word, should be between 5-7 double spaced pages long; video projects should be 2-5 minutes long; audio composition should be between 4-5 minutes long; drawing/design projects should contain 1-5 images depending on size and detail; and photography projects should contain at least 10 sequenced images/combined images.
 All material must be created specifically by your group members during the semester and be used only for this class.